-First Quarter 2025 First Quarter 2024 Dollar Change (in millions) Net income (loss) \$ 892.8 \$ 139.2 \$ 753.6 Unrealized net (gain) loss on securities measured at fair value - 71.8 (71.8) Deferred tax provision (benefit) 25.0 (0.3) 25.3 Equity in (earnings) losses of equity method investees and related activities, net of distributed earnings 1.3 220.6 (219.3) Impairment of equity method investments - 123.5 (123.5) Net gain on conversion and exchange to Exchangeable Shares (83.3) - (83.3) Other non-cash adjustments 46.2 232.3 (186.1) Change in operating assets and liabilities, net of effects from purchase and sale of business (191.5) (121.7) (69.8) Net cash provided by (used in) operating activities \$ 690.5 \$ 665.4 \$ 25.1
+First Quarter 2025 First Quarter 2024 Dollar Change (in millions) Net income (loss) \$ 892.8 139.2 \$ 753.6 Unrealized net (gain) loss on securities measured at fair value - - 71.8 (71.8) Deferred tax provision (benefit) 25.0 - (0.3) 25.3 Equity in (earnings) losses of equity method investees and related activities, net of distributed earnings 1.3 220.6 - (219.3) Impairment of equity method investments - - 123.5 (123.5) Net gain on conversion and exchange to Exchangeable Shares (83.3) - - (83.3) Other non-cash adjustments 46.2 232.3 - (186.1) Change in operating assets and liabilities, net of effects from purchase and sale of business (191.5) (121.7) - (69.8) Net cash provided by (used in) operating activities \$ 690.5 \$ 665.4 \$ 25.1

-The \$69.8 million net change in operating assets and liabilities was largely driven by higher (i) inventory levels for the Wine and Spirits segment and (ii) accounts receivable for the Beer segment resulting from net sales growth.
-These changes were offset by (i) a decrease in accounts receivable for the Wine and Spirits segment resulting from reduced net sales and (ii) changes in prepaid expenses and other current assets for the Beer segment driven by the timing of collections for recoverable value-added taxes.
-Additionally, net cash provided by operating activities was negatively impacted by higher First Quarter 2025 income tax payments following the resolution of various tax examinations and assessments as compared to First Quarter 2024.
+The \$69.8 million \$54.5 million net change in operating assets and liabilities was largely driven by higher (i) accounts payable for the Beer segment resulting from the timing of payments and (ii) inventory levels for the Wine and Spirits segment led by declines in both the overall wine market and (ii) accounts receivable for the Beer segment resulting from net sales growth in our mainstream and premium wine brands, as well as retailer inventory destocking.
+These changes were offset by lower (i) a decrease in inventory levels for the Beer segment driven by higher demand for our products and (ii) accounts receivable for the Wine and Spirits segment resulting from reduced net sales and (ii) changes in prepaid expenses and other current assets for the Beer segment driven by the timing of collections for recoverable value-added taxes.
+Additionally, net cash provided by operating activities was negatively impacted by higher First Quarter Six Months 2025 income tax payments following the resolution of various tax examinations and assessments as compared to First Quarter Six Months 2024.